Predicting Word Learning in Children from the Performance of Computer Vision Systems: Discussion

 We have shown that the difficulty with which computer vision models learn different categories of words predicts the age at which children learn words in those categories.
 Although computer vision systems and human children potentially have significant differences in the mechanisms of learning, both face the challenge of relating a word to the visual phenomena it describes.
 The developmental parallels, which show that the difficulty of learning different categories of words is aligned for both machines and children, suggest that the structure of the learning problem itself may induce similarities in patterns of learning.
 We hope that these results open the door to new opportunities to model child development using machine learning systems for computer vision and language, and in turn help us to understand these machine learning systems better through their parallels to child development.

-\begin{ack} Mira Nencheva was supported by the ACM SIGHPC Computational \& Data Science Fellowship.
-This material is based upon work supported by the National Science Foundation under Grant No. 2107048.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-This work is also supported by a grant from the National Institute of Child Health and Human Development (R01 NICHD 095912). \end{ack}
+\begin{small} {\bf Acknowledgments.} Mira Nencheva was supported by the ACM SIGHPC Computational \& Data Science Fellowship.
+This material is based upon work supported by the National Science Foundation (grant number 2107048) and the National Institute of Child Health and Human Development (grant number R01 NICHD 095912).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of these funding agencies. \end{small}